 “Chief Information Bureau

-On October 10, 1944, Napier was boarded onto the Arisan Maru.
-With him on the ship were other members of 17th Ordnance.
-He was one of almost 1775 POWs were packed into the ship’s number two hold.
-Along the sides of the hold were shelves that served as bunks, but the bunks were so close together that a man could not lift himself up when he used one.
+On October 7 or 8, his name was on a list of names of POWs being sent to Bilibid.
+Trucks arrived at the camp and at dawn on October 9, the POWs rode to Bilibid Prison for the night.
+Around October 2, a list of names of POWs being sent to Japan was posted and his name was on it.
+The POWs were taken to Pier 7 in the Port Area of Manila.
+The POWs were boarding the ship at 4:00 P.M. on the 11th when they heard air raid sirens.
+Nothing on the ship showed that it was carrying POWs but the Japanese kept putting the POWs into the ship’s hold.
+All but 200 of the POWs were put into hold #2 so they went into the forward hold.
+Along the sides of hold #2 were shelves that served as bunks, but the bunks were so close together that a man could not lift himself up when he used one.
 Those standing had no room to lie down.
 The latrines for the prisoners were eight five-gallon cans, which the POWs could not use since they were packed in the hold so tightly.
 This resulted in the floor of the hold being covered with human waste.

 Anton Cichy stated, “For the first few days there were 1800 of us together in one hold.
 I don’t know how big the hold was but we had to take turns to sit down.
 We were just kind of stuck there.”